-The private prediction is idiosyncratic, i.e. refers to the \textit{own} engagement in questionable research practices.
-The BTS still incentivizes truthfulness on such a idiosyncratic variable if one understands the own engagement in questionable research practices as the private signal that updates the prevalence (community prediction) of questionable research practices from a common prior.
-This implies that the expected prevalence of questionable research practices is \textit{exclusively} informed by the own behavior.
-Questionable research practices are relatively private, but it is still a bold assumption.
-Furthermore, the authors ask a third question that aims to estimate how many psychologists will be untruthful and not admit to questionable research practices in the survey.
+The first report is idiosyncratic, i.e. refers to the \textit{own} engagement in questionable research practices.
+The BTS still incentivizes truthfulness on such an idiosyncratic report if one understands the own engagement in questionable research practices as the private signal that updates the prevalence (Peer-Prediction) of questionable research practices from a common prior.
+This implies that the expected prevalence of questionable research practices is assumed to be \textit{exclusively} informed by the own behavior.
+This is a bold assumption.
+Furthermore, the authors ask for a third report that seeks to estimate how many psychologists will report untruthfully and not admit to questionable research practices in the survey.
 The BTS only incentivizes truth-telling if everyone else is truth-telling.
-Given that the authors assumed this assumption to be violated, the BTS cannot have been incentivizing truth-telling.
-Yet, the authors did not inform participants about this.
+Given that the authors assumed this would be violated, the BTS cannot have been incentivizing truthful reporting.
+Yet, the authors did not inform respondents about this.

-The data shows that telling psychologists that they are being scored with the BTS increases self-admission rates of questionable research practices slightly.
+The data show that telling psychologists that they are rewarded with the BTS increases self-admission rates of questionable research practices slightly.
 Even psychology researchers seem to fall for the intimidation method.
-The study reports shockingly high numbers of questionable research practices. \Textcite{van_de_schoot_use_2021} use the same method as \textcite{john_measuring_2012}, to also study questionable research practices.
-Their study has similar results and the same shortcomings.
+The study reports shockingly high numbers of questionable research practices. \Textcite{van_de_schoot_use_2021} replicate the study by \textcite{john_measuring_2012}, finding similar results.

-In a similar study \textcite{loughran_incentivizing_2014} investigate the effects of BTS on self-reporting criminal conducts and misdemeanors.
-One of the question sets was:
+In a similar study, \textcite{loughran_incentivizing_2014} investigate the effectiveness of the intimidation method for self-reporting criminal conducts and misdemeanours.
+The respondents were asked questions such as:

 \begin{enumerate} \item Did you engage in drunk driving? \item What percentage of your peers engage in drunk driving? \end{enumerate}